Heinz Pagels: Career

 Pagels obtained his PhD in elementary particle physics from Stanford University under the guidance of Sidney Drell.
 His technical work included the Physics Reports review articles Quantum Chromodynamics (with W. Marciano) and "Departures from Chiral Symmetry".
 A number of his published papers dealt with the source of the mass of elementary particles in quantum field theory, especially the Nambu–Goldstone realization of chiral symmetry breaking.
-He also published (with David Atkatz) a visionary paper entitled "Origin of the Universe as a quantum tunneling event" (1982) that prefigured later work done in the field.
+He also published (with David Atkatz) a visionary paper titled "Origin of the Universe as a quantum tunneling event" (1982) that prefigured later work done in the field.
 The list of his graduate students includes Dan Caldi, Saul Stokar and Seth Lloyd.

 Personal life

-Pagels was an outspoken critic of those he believed misrepresented the discoveries and ideas of science to promote mysticism and pseudoscience.
+Pagels was a critic of those he believed misrepresented the discoveries and ideas of science to promote mysticism and pseudoscience.
 In his capacity as executive director of the New York Academy of Science in 1986, Pagels submitted an affidavit in a case involving a former member of the Transcendental Meditation movement who had sued the organization for fraud.

 As president of the International League for Human Rights, Pagels worked to support freedom for researchers in other countries.
 He was a fellow of the New York Institute of the Humanities at New York University, a member of the Council on Foreign Relations, a member of the Science and Law Committee of the New York Bar Association, and a trustee of the New York Hall of Science.

-In 1969, Pagels married Elaine Hiesey, later, a theology professor, author, and MacArthur Fellow.
+In 1969, Pagels married Elaine Hiesey, who later became a theology professor, author, and MacArthur Fellow.
 Their son Mark died in 1987 after a four-year illness.
 The couple had an adopted daughter Sarah and an adopted son David.